MoralisWeb3/MoralisDocumentation/moralis-server/web3-sdk/README.md

 Most of the information in this section will contain methods for getting data from blockchains using our SDK.

-Infromation about how to fetch data using `REST API` is described in the "REST API" topic.
+Information about how to fetch data using `REST API` is described in the "REST API" topic.
 It has similar functionality as SDK.